Late Night Talking

-"Late Night Talking" is a song by English singer Harry Styles.
-The song was released to US pop radio as the second single from his third studio album Harry's House on 21 June 2022.
+"Late Night Talking" is a song by English singer-songwriter Harry Styles.
+The song was released to US pop radio as the second single from his third studio album, Harry's House, on 21 June 2022.
 A music video for the song was later released on 13 July 2022, in which Styles is shown exploring the world on different beds.

 Background and composition

 On 1 April 2022, Styles released the lead single "As It Was" to critical acclaim and commercial success.
 The song was debuted during his Coachella performance.
 "Late Night Talking" was described as a "glossy R&B shifter" that fills "every available space with some or other moving part, right down to vocal parts mimicking brass".

 Music video

-The video, directed by Bradley and Pablo and released on 13 July 2022, finds Styles following a portal in his own bed that leads him to an array of other beds — one in an art gallery, another in a restaurant, a theatre, and another that speeds through the streets of London past Buckingham Palace.
+The video, directed by Bradley & Pablo and released on 13 July 2022, finds Styles following a portal in his own bed that leads him to an array of other beds — one in an art gallery, another in a restaurant, a theatre, and another that speeds through the streets of London past Buckingham Palace.
 The clip also comes complete with a pillow fight and Styles officiating a bed-ridden wedding, before falling through the sky on his bed.
+Critics have interpreted this video as a discussion into how Styles' romantic and sexual entanglements are publicised with Pride Magazine as the beds jump from scene to scene in increasingly public spectacles.